iit-DLSLab/dls2/modules/plugin/README.md

 * a SignalReader object, creating a data reader listening on the topic, and built by the *buildInput* function
 * an input variable, of message wrapper type, that is updated each time the *read()* function is called

-the SignalReader object is stored in a variable of the PeriodicPluginBase class.
+the SignalReader object is stored in a variable of the PeriodicAppPlugin class.
 The input variable instead has to be defined in the Plugin.

 #### What is an output?
 In the Plugin an output is identified by: